Developer Reference

 The Verifier signature is verified via the Spec's check() at createDeal time, confirming the verifier has committed to verifying this deal.

-status Universal State Encoding
+phase Universal State Encoding

 ValueMeaning